- 28

 Summary — What Organizations Should Do Now

-- Check your current Angular version — if still on Angular 18 or older, upgrade immediately
+- Check your current Angular version — if still using Angular 18 or older, upgrade immediately

-- Plan Angular 19 migration before May 2026 — before Angular 19 loses support
+- Plan to migrate Angular 19 before May 2026 — before Angular 19 reaches end of support

-- Study Signal Forms — while still experimental, start experimenting to prepare
+- Study Signal Forms — although still experimental, start experimenting to prepare

 - Start testing Zoneless — enable it in non-production areas and gradually expand

-- Migrate to Vitest — if still using Karma, it is time to migrate
+- Move to Vitest — if still using Karma, it's time to migrate

-- Evaluate accessibility — Angular Aria will become a standard; start your a11y strategy now
+- Assess accessibility — Angular Aria will become the standard; start planning your a11y strategy now

 References

-If your organization needs an ERP system built on modern, up-to-date technology, you can schedule a demo or contact our consulting team to see how Saeree ERP can help your organization.
+If your organization needs an ERP system that uses modern, always-updated technology, you can schedule a demo or contact our advisory team to see how Saeree ERP can help your organization.